This post may contain affiliate links. Please see our disclosure policy.

 • Leave to cool in the tins for 10 minutes before placing onto a wire rack to finish cooling for at least 20 minutes.
 This ensures they hold their shape.

-• Drizzle with melted white chocolate just before serving, if wished.
+• Drizzle with melted white chocolate just before serving, if you like.

 Notes